forestryio/forestry.io/hugo/content/docs/guides/developing-with-gatsby.md

 ### ...But Not at the Build Stage

-It should be noted that Gatsby users typically experience slower build times compared to a site build with Hugo or Jekyll.
+It should be noted that Gatsby users typically experience slower build times compared to a site built with Hugo or Jekyll.
 Due to Gatsby's flexibility, build times will vary widely, depending on your setup.

 ### Choose Gatsby if you:
 - Plan to use an advanced asset pipeline